igromanru/Dark-Souls-III-Cheat-Engine-Guide/README.md

 ##### Nothing is 100% safe, cheating is always a risk!
 Do it on your own liability!

 ##### Generelly
 As long you are [offline](#offline-mode), you are safe.
-All temporery changes(unlimited stuff like HP/Stamina/FP/iFrame) that don't stay in your save game are also safe.
+All temporery changes(freeze current state of HP/Stamina/FP/iFrame) that don't stay in your save game are also safe.
 If you do something that can cause a ban, you can undo it before you go back online.

-Take a look on the [Feature list](#feature-list) to see which features are dangerous to play online.
 Also read [Will I get banned for using Cheat Engine?](http://forum.cheatengine.org/viewtopic.php?p=5661220#5661220) from [Phokz's FAQ](http://forum.cheatengine.org/viewtopic.php?p=5661457#5661457)..

 #### Save game transfer